Our client, age 25, was out with friends at a bar in the newly vibrant Downey bar area. She had enjoyed a good time in a good atmosphere.

 The client had a prior criminal history for driving without valid insurance (Vehicle Code § 16028), so she knew from that case that having a second conviction may not be treated with leniency as her 16028 conviction had received.
 She therefore called Greg Hill & Associates and spoke with Greg.

-Greg listened to the client explain what had happened and then explained how he had resolved similar charges in Downey and other courthouses.
+Greg listed to the client explain what had happened and then explained how he had resolved similar charges in Downey and other courthouses.
 He explained that Downey could be tough on such a case because it was struggling to develop a downtown night life area and wanted to keep the area clean.
 On the other hand, Greg noted for the client that the charge could be brought as a misdemeanor or an infraction, which gave him a good avenue to negotiate the charge down.

 Greg encouraged the client to attend ten or more Alcoholics Anonymous (AA) meetings prior to the arraignment, so he could take the proof of attendance with him to court for the arraignment to show the Downey City Attorney.